-30 Intriguing Anxiety Statistics & Facts You Need to Know
+34 Eye-Opening Anxiety Statistics & Facts to Know in 2021

-Stress is something most of us experience at some point or another.
-It is a normal, albeit unpleasant, part of life.
-It can affect all of us in different ways and at different times.
-We normally feel stress due to external factors such as work, relationship or money problems.
+Stress is something we all experience at some point.
+It is a normal, albeit unpleasant, part of life, and it can affect all of us in different ways and at different times.

 The following anxiety statistics and facts about the disorder will show you just how prevalent it is in today’s day and age.
 Hopefully, knowing this information will also help you better understand your condition and help you manage it.

 Top 10 Anxiety Statistics for 2021

 - Anxiety levels usually peak between the ages of 40 to 59.

 - Panic disorders affect over 6 million people in the US.

 - Antidepressant use increases with age, with 19% of those over 60 taking them.